 5. Go First Thing In The Morning

 The earlier you can get your kids up and out the door in the morning the better.
 The Narrows is one of the most popular and crowded hikes in Zion so leaving early is the only way to avoid long longs for the shuttle and enjoy some solitude at the start of your hike.
-As you hike back out you will be so glad you did.
+As you hike back out you will be so glad you made the effort to get up early.

 6. Stop Often For Water Play